-- Butcher's twine

-- Cheesecloth

-- Poly bags

-- Parchment paper

-- All service ware (china) Please see test project for details.

-- 4.2 Equipment and/or material provided by the competitor and/or the host facility

-- We suggest that you work with the host site to accommodate the use of specific equipment and materials.
-Examples of equipment that may be required are:

-- Knives

-- o Ladles

-- $\circ$ Whips

-- $\circ$ Spatulas

-- Piping bag and tips

-- $\circ$ Rolling pin

-- Pots and pans,

-- $\circ$ Bowls

-- Strainer

-- o Scale

-- Kitchen towels and dishtowels

-- o Side towels or oven mitts

-- Recipes and reference books.

-- CSA approved extension cord and/or power bar that must be properly secured to meet health and safety requirements.

-- All equipment should be marked clearly for easy identification.

-- Competitors are limited to 1 pieces of electrical equipment (battery or power operated) for the entire duration of the contest (not including the shared equipment).
-The proctor will be inspecting workstations and kits; any additional items will be removed from the contest site.
-Choose your equipment wisely!!

-- Any competitor that will be using deep fat frying as part of their project must follow the following Safety Guidelines:

-- o A thermostatically controlled self-contained deep fat fryer, or a

-- A heavy pot (with lid) and a dedicated deep fat frying thermometer that is attached to the pot.

-- It is not permitted to bring any foodstuffs into the contest, including colouring agents, transfer sheets, wood for smoking, canned oil sprays, dry ice, liquid nitrogen or any other consumable products.
-Only the food provided can be used (no substitutions permitted).

-- Outside service wear, like skewers, shot glasses, ramekins etc. are not permitted for presentation on the judged plates.

-- It is the competitor's responsibility to ensure that all items used during food preparation are made with food grade material.
-Item's such as black ABS drain

-pipe, 3D printed molds, etc. are not food safe and therefore not permitted.
-The NTC reserves the right to inspect materials and prohibit its use.

-- Use of Precision Controlled Equipment - This contest is intended to showcase the comprehensive skillsets necessary to be a professional cook.
+- Competitors are limited to 1 piece of electrical equipment (battery or power operated) for the entire duration of the contest (not including the shared equipment). - The proctor will be inspecting workstations and kits; any additional items will be removed.
+Choose your equipment wisely!! - Any competitor that will be using deep fat frying as part of their project must follow the following Safety Guidelines: - o A thermostatically controlled self-contained deep fat fryer, or a - A heavy pot (with lid) and a dedicated deep fat frying thermometer that is attached to the pot. - It is not permitted to bring any foodstuffs into the contest, including colouring agents, transfer sheets, wood for smoking, canned oil sprays, dry ice, liquid nitrogen or any other consumable products.
+Only the food provided can be used (no substitutions permitted). - Outside service wear, like skewers, shot glasses, ramekins etc. are not permitted for presentation on the judged plates.
+Refer to test project for service ware (plates) provided to the competitor. - It is the competitor's responsibility to ensure that all items used during food preparation are made with food grade material.
+Item's such as black ABS drain pipe, 3D printed molds, etc. are not food safe and therefore not permitted.
+The host proctor reserves the right to inspect materials and prohibit its use. - Use of Precision Controlled Equipment - This contest is intended to showcase the comprehensive skillsets necessary to be a professional cook.
 Competitors demonstrate this by preparing dishes that display diverse techniques and cooking methods.
-Precision temperature controlled equipment (any equipment capable of controlling temperature to a high degree of accuracy will be considered as precision. - e.g. Immersion Circulators, Thermal Mixers) must be limited to no more than one application over the two-day contest. - Persons using Sous Vide techniques in their cooking must have recognized time/temperature guidelines for food safety as part of their submitted work plan. - All equipment that is needed for the module must be unpacked and stored on the competitor's station. - Once in the contest area no equipment may be added. - Any equipment that is not on the station at the start of the competition will not be allowed onto the contest site.
+Precision temperature controlled equipment (any equipment capable of controlling temperature to a high degree of accuracy will be considered as

+- precision. e.g. Immersion Circulators, Thermal Mixers) must be limited to no more than one application during the contest. - Persons using Sous Vide techniques in their cooking must have recognized time/temperature guidelines for food safety as part of their submitted work plan. - All equipment that is needed for the module must be unpacked and stored on the competitor's station. - Once in the contest area you may not leave the contest site for more equipment. - Any equipment that is not on the station at the start of the competition will not be allowed onto the contest site.

-4.3 Required clothing provided by the competitor
+4.2 Required clothing provided by the competitor